StudentMobileApp/SMART-Data-Visualization-Release-Versions/ReadMe.txt

 NOTE: The current executable has been tested and run on the lab computers (3/8/2019) from the release folder.
 NOTE2: We have found that opening the CSV file on your system first can prevent file handling errors.

+OTHER REQUIREMENTS:

+- Please have the CSV file sorted by class number.